 - not remained in Canada after the time authorized to do so has expired,

-- 12 months of work Experience within the last 36 months.
+- 12 months of qualifying work Experience within the last 36 months.
 Any periods of self-employment or unauthorized work cannot be included when calculating the period of work experience.
-You must have temporary resident status during the period of work experience.